meeque/mystery-disk/mystery-disk.stackexchange.md

 $ LANG=C grep --only-matching --byte-offset --binary --text --perl-regexp '\x53\xEF[\x00-\x07]\x00[\x01-\x03]\x00' mystery-disk.img
 ```

 This gave me a reasonable number of hits.
-So I wrote [a script](https://github.com/meeque/mystery-disk/blob/master/find-super.sh) around it, to calculate and print superblock numbers, sizes, etc. Some of the hits were clearly false positives, e.g. because they indicate unlikely block sizes.
-But the script also confirmed all the superblocks that I got with the `mke2fs -n` method earlier.
+So I wrote [a script](https://github.com/meeque/mystery-disk/blob/master/find-super.sh) around it, to calculate and print superblock numbers, sizes, etc. Some of the hits were clearly false positives, e.g. because they indicated unlikely block sizes or offsets.
+But the script also confirmed all the superblocks that I had got with `mke2fs -n` earlier.

 Here's an excerpt of the [script outputs](https://github.com/meeque/mystery-disk/blob/master/out/mystery-disk.find-super.log):